Spikatrix/LRC-Editor/README.md

 LRC Editor requires the storage permission so that it can read and save LRC files.

-Note: Android 11 brings much more stricter storage access enforcements and LRC Editor might not be able to access storage even after granting the storage permission.
+Note: Android 11 brings much more stricter storage access enforcements and LRC Editor might not be able to access storage once the [`targetSdkVersion`](https://github.com/Spikatrix/LRC-Editor/blob/master/app/build.gradle#L10) is increased to 30 or above, even after granting the storage permission.

 ## Build from source